frozenprojects/aerospike-vs-riak/README.md

 For the particular use case that I chose, because __reading requests represent about 99% of all requests__ for me, reading performance is what I'm interested in.
 I do not care about writing performance.
 If you do please run your own tests (you should do that anyway).

 #Why are the tests "unfair"?
-Aerospike offers mostly compiled client libs while Riak offers source libs in the targeted programming language.
+Aerospike offers mostly __compiled client libs__ while Riak offers __source libs__ in the targeted programming language.
 Therefore in most cases Aerospike will have a little performance advantage since native modules are faster.
-If you call that "unfair" or not is up to you, however this is not a raw comparison, this test compares their individual libraries.
+If you call that "unfair" or not is up to you, however this is not a raw comparison, this test compares their individual libraries so this aspect needs to be considered when trying to make realistic tests.

 #Do it yourself
 * Setup a new droplet on DigitalOcean